 Switching to Neutral, Not So Necessary

-When coming to a stop, drivers will often put a dual clutch car in neutral because they think it protects the transmission.
+When coming to a stop, drivers will often put a dual-clutch car in neutral because they think it protects the transmission.
 However in DCT, when you apply a certain amount of pressure to the brakes, and the car slows down enough, both clutches will disengage automatically, which means the car will be in neutral even though you did not shift to neutral.
-As the clutches are designed to disengage on their own while you slow down enough, leaving your vehicle in drive will not be harmful.
+As the clutches are designed to disengage on their own while you slow down enough, leaving your vehicle in the drive will not be harmful.

 Related: How to Increase the Longevity of Automatic Transmission in Your Vehicle